matanbt/interp-jailbreak/README.md

 ## Usage (Mitigate GCG)
 Coming soon... -->

-## Research Artifacts
+## Additional Research Artifacts
-Some of our research artifacts (which are used in this code) may be useful for further/other types of analyses.
+Some of our additional research artifacts (which are used in this code) may be useful for further/other types of analyses.
 - **The GCG suffixes dataset** for further exploring GCG suffixes.
     - GCG suffixes crafted on Gemma-2, Qwen-2.5 and Llama-3.1, their generated response when appended to harmful instructions (from AdvBench, StrongReject's custom), their evaluation and charecterization.
     - In HuggingFace: https://huggingface.co/datasets/MatanBT/gcg-evaluated-data